-- (31) a. Šte săm pročel knigata. will have read the.book'I will have read the book' - b.
-Pročel šte săm knigata. read will have the.book
+(31) a. Šte săm pročel knigata. will have read the book'I will have read the book'b.
+Pročel šte săm knigata.

 (Embick and Izvorski 1997a, (30))

 Furthermore, participle fronting can escape both nontensed and tensed clauses (32), and is island-sensitive (33), suggesting a clear parallel with syntactic phrasal movement as far as the locality constraints it is subject to are concerned (Harizanov 2016:7, (23)-(24)):